Manoj123-github/Ansible/README.md

 </pre>

 After running the above line of code, you are ready to manage remote machines through Ansible.
 Just run Ansible–version to check the version and just to check whether Ansible was installed properly or not.

+# Some common words related to Ansible.

+  **Service/Server** − A process on the machine that provides the service.

+  **Machine** − A physical server, vm(virtual machine) or a container.

+  **Target machine** − A machine we are about to configure with Ansible.

+  **Task** − An action(run this, delete that) etc managed by Ansible.

+  **Playbook** − The yml file where Ansible commands are written and yml is executed on a machine.